-In the lead up to the summer series of 1976 against the West Indies Greig made a number of ill-judged remarks which fired up the West Indian bowlers and he did not have a good series scoring just 51 runs in seven innings in a 3:0 loss.
+In the lead up to the summer series of 1976 against the West Indies Greig made a number of ill-judged remarks which fired up the West Indian bowlers and he did not have a good series scoring just 243 runs in nine innings in a 3:0 loss.

 His best performance?

 His best period as captain was when England toured India in 1976/77.
-England had not previously toured for a five Test series and were clear underdogs but won the first three Tests by clear margins.
-Perhaps Greig’s best performance was his score of 103 on a broken pitch in Calcutta in front of 100,00 fans and whilst suffering from a stomach bug.
+England were clear underdogs but won the first three Tests by clear margins.
+Perhaps Greig’s best performance was his score of 103 on a broken pitch in Calcutta in front of 100,000 fans and whilst suffering from a stomach bug.

 Following a brief break in Sri Lanka, Greig took his team to Australia to play in the Anniversary Test in Melbourne.
 The English team played in an aggressive style and in a tight game that went to the wire on the last day, Australia emerged the victors by 45 runs, the same margin as the first ever Test.

 The ‘Packer Affair’